Roy Farran: Lehi bombing of family home

 After his return from Palestine, the Lehi attempted to kill Farran by posting a parcel bomb to his family home in Codsall, Staffordshire.
 The package arrived almost one year to the day after Alexander Rubowitz had disappeared, but Roy Farran was away and the explosion killed Francis Rex Farran, his younger brother.
 The bomb was sent by a Lehi cell in Britain led by Yaakov Heruti, who had personally assembled it.
 In an episode of the BBC2 television documentary series Empire Warriors first broadcast on 19 November 2004, Knesset member and former Lehi operative Geulah Cohen claimed that the letter had been addressed to "R. Farran", without knowledge of the younger brother.
 The documentary was shortlisted for an international film award.

+Two of those involved in the murder, Irgun members Monty Harris and Nathan Raymond Burns, were arrested in England in 1948.
+In October 1948, Harris was found guilty of illegally possessing explosives and sentenced to 7 years in prison, while Burns was acquitted.
+In August 1950, Harris was released from prison on condition of departing to Israel and renouncing his British citizenship.

 Post army life

 After being discharged from the army, Farran moved to Scotland and briefly worked as a quarryman.
+Bill Stirling the former commander of 2SAS had given his refuge on his estate in Scotland and arranged the job for his former comrade.
 He briefly went to Africa before returning to the United Kingdom to run in the 1950 United Kingdom general election in the constituency of Dudley where he ran as the candidate for the Conservative Party.
 He lost to incumbent Labour Member of Parliament George Wigg, finishing second out of the three candidates.
 After the election Farran moved to Canada in the early 1950s and settled in Calgary, Alberta.
 He began working for the Calgary Herald, and later became owner and publisher of his own newspaper, the North Hill News.
 He also wrote and published History of the Calgary Highlanders 1921–1954 in 1955.